Videocraft10/FBLA-The-Game/README.md

 Copyright © Videocraft Studios/Jourdan Franco.
 All rights reserved.
 FBLA: The Game™ and the FBLA: The Game™ logo are trademarks of Jourdan Franco.
 FBLA: The Game™ uses Unreal® Engine.
 Unreal® is a trademark or registered trademark of Epic Games, Inc. In the United States of America and elsewhere.
 Unreal® Engine, Copyright 1998 - 2024, Epic Games, Inc.

 FBLA: The Game © 2024 by Jourdan Franco is licensed under CC BY-SA 4.0

+This game is open source, feel free to download the game and remix and make your own games from this base.
+Must include credit: (Project made with Videocraft Studios / Jourdan Franco Unreal Project base)